Institute » About the Institute

 IBRAE provides an expert support to the federal authorities on legal regulation of nuclear industry and takes an active part in the development of federal laws and regulatory documents that determine the national policy on radiation safety, regulation and management of environmental protection and public health.
 Jointly with the State Corporation ‘Rosatom’, IBRAE was involved in the development of federal laws: No 190-FZ "On Radioactive Waste Management, , No 170-FL, and No 347-FL, and provided justification for a number of public and nuclear industry concepts and programs.

-Development of the FTP ‘Nuclear and Radiation Safety in 2008 and for the Period up to 2015’’ was one of the most important activities of the Institute.
+Development of the FTP ‘Nuclear and Radiation Safety in 2008 and for the Period up to 2015’’ (FTP NRS-1) and then FTP ‘Nuclear and Radiation Safety in 2016 and for the Period up to 2030’’ (FTP NRS-2) was one of the most important activities of the Institute.
 The ‘Rosatom’ State Corporation is the FTP Coordinator and the State Customer.
 The government customers of the Program activities are: EMERCOM of Russia, Roshydromet, Rostehnadzor, Federal Medical and Biological Agency (FMBA), RF Ministry of Industry and Trade, RF Ministry of Energy, Ministry of Education and Science, and others.
 Since 2008, IBRAE provides organizational, technical and scientific support of the Program.

 At present, the efforts of IBRAE specialists are directed to the development of a concept of new FTP ‘Ensuring Nuclear- and Radiation Safety in 2016—2020 and for the Period up to 2025’.